Portal Agent

 ctrl+c | Exit the dashboard |

-TCP, custom identity JSON, or explicit multi-hop defaults should be edited in config.toml.
+identity JSON, or explicit multi-hop defaults are also configured in config.toml.

 Tunnel Config Fields